Home Entertainment HULU ANNOUNCED 2021 SLATE AT TELEVISION CRITICS ASSOCIATION WINTER PRESS TOUR

 “The Handmaid’s Tale”

 The fourth season of “The Handmaid’s Tale” premieres with three episodes on Wednesday, April 28.
-In the 10-episode upcoming season, June (Elisabeth Moss) strikes back against Gilead as a fierce rebel leader, but the risks she takes bring unexpected and dangerous new challenges.
+In the 10-episode upcoming season, June (Elisabeth Moss) strikes back against Gilead as a fierce rebel leader.
+The risks she takes bring unexpected challenges.
+These challenges are dangerous and new.
 Her quest for justice and revenge threatens to consume her and destroy her most cherished relationships.

-The series stars Elisabeth Moss, Joseph Fiennes, Yvonne Strahovski, Samira Wiley, Alexis Bledel, Ann Dowd, Max Minghella, Madeline Brewer, O-T Fagbenle, Amanda Brugel, Bradley Whitford and Sam Jaeger.
-“The Handmaid’s Tale” season four will be executive produced by Bruce Miller, Warren Littlefield, Elisabeth Moss, Daniel Wilson, Fran Sears, Eric Tuchman, John Weber, Frank Siracusa, Sheila Hockin, Kira Snyder and Yahlin Chang.
-The series is produced by MGM Television and internationally distributed by MGM.
+The series stars Elisabeth Moss, Joseph Fiennes, and Yvonne Strahovski.
+It also features Samira Wiley, Alexis Bledel, and Ann Dowd.
+Other actors include Max Minghella, Madeline Brewer, and O-T Fagbenle.
+It includes Amanda Brugel, Bradley Whitford, and Sam Jaeger.
+Bruce Miller, Warren Littlefield, and Elisabeth Moss will executive produce “The Handmaid’s Tale” season four.
+Daniel Wilson, Fran Sears, and Eric Tuchman are also executive producers.
+John Weber, Frank Siracusa, and Sheila Hockin join them.
+Kira Snyder and Yahlin Chang will contribute as executive producers too.
+MGM Television produces the series and distributes it internationally.

 “Shrill”

-“Shrill”stars Aidy Bryant, Lolly Adefope, Ian Owens and John Cameron Mitchell.
-The series is executive produced by Ali Rushfield, who also serves as showrunner, Aidy Bryant, Lindy West, Rob Klein, Elizabeth Banks, Max Handelman, Lorne Michaels and Andrew Singer.
-The series is produced by Warner Bros.
-Television, Broadway Video and Brownstone Productions.
+“Shrill”stars Aidy Bryant, Lolly Adefope, Ian Owens, and John Cameron Mitchell.
+Ali Rushfield executive produces the series and serves as showrunner.
+Other producers include Aidy Bryant, Lindy West, Rob Klein, Elizabeth Banks, Max Handelman, Lorne Michaels, and Andrew Singer.
 Warner Bros.
-Television serves as the international distributor.
+Television, Broadway Video, and Brownstone Productions produce the series; Warner Bros.
+Television is the international distributor.

 “Marvel’s M.O.D.O.K.”

 Hulu’s new adult animated comedy series “Marvel’s M.O.D.O.K.” premieres all 10 episodes Friday, May 21.
 In “Marvel’s M.O.D.O.K.,” the megalomaniacal supervillain M.O.D.O.K.
 (Patton Oswalt) has long pursued his dream of one day conquering the world.
 But after years of setbacks and failures fighting the Earth’s mightiest heroes, M.O.D.O.K. has run his evil organization A.I.M. into the ground.
-Ousted as A.I.M.’s leader, while also dealing with his crumbling marriage and family life, the Mental Organism Designed Only for Killing is set to confront his greatest challenge yet!
+Ousted as A.I.M.’s leader, he must also deal with his crumbling marriage and family life.
+The Mental Organism Designed Only for Killing is set to confront his greatest challenge yet!

 The series stars Patton Oswalt, Melissa Fumero, Aimee Garcia, Wendi McLendon-Covey, Ben Schwartz, Beck Bennett, Jon Daly, and Sam Richardson.
 “Marvel’s M.O.D.O.K.” is created and written by executive producers Jordan Blum and Patton Oswalt.
 Brett Crawley, Robert Maitia, Grant Gish, Joe Quesada, Karim Zreik, and Jeph Loeb also serve as executive producers.